campusdomar/PuMuKIT2-doc/InstallationGuide.md

 # PuMuKIT-2 Installation Guide

-*This page is updated to the 2.1 release*
+*This page is updated to the 2.1.0-RC1*

 ## Requirements